 Welcome to the Roman Catholic Parish of St. Mary of the Angels.
 We are a friendly community serving Bayswater and part of Notting Hill, including Westbourne Grove and Portobello Road.

 Weekend Masses are at 6pm on Saturday, and at 11am and 6pm on Sunday.
-There is also a Portuguese Mass at 9am on Sundays and a Brazilian Mass at 4.30pm on Saturdays.
+There is also a Portuguese Mass at 9am on Sundays.

 Weekdays, including Saturday: Mass is at 12 noon, but see below for any alterations.